 R. Gordon Rinderknecht

-I am an associate behavioral scientist at RAND.
-I completed my postdoctoral research at the Max Planck Institute for Demographic Research, in the Department of Digital and Computational Demography, and I received my PhD in sociology from the University of Maryland in 2020.
+I am a behavioral scientist.
+I was previously at RAND, and I completed my postdoctoral research at the Max Planck Institute for Demographic Research, in the Department of Digital and Computational Demography.
+I received my PhD in sociology from the University of Maryland in 2020.

 Research